Zmerrill1/FinanceApp/README.md

 ---

-Feel free to suggest any improvements or share your feedback!
+Feel free to suggest any improvements or share your feedback by logging an issue against this repo!